Webinar

 Key takeaways

-Tax policy is one issue beginning to take shape.
-The most visible discussion centers on what happens to provisions of the Tax Cut & Jobs Act (TCJA), most of which are set to expire at the end of 2025.
-When passed in 2017, the package represented the most prominent domestic policy initiative of the Trump administration.
-If the provisions are extended, keeping tax rates lower, as former President Trump proposes, it creates new federal budget deficit concerns from the resulting tax collection reduction.
-To this point, the Trump campaign hasn’t specified how to address deficit concerns, although it has raised the possibility of additional tariffs on imported goods as a method of boosting revenue (more on tariffs below).
-1
+Tax policy is likely to be a key focus of the new administration.
+Most provisions of the Tax Cut & Jobs Act (TCJA), are set to expire at the end of 2025.
+When passed in 2017, the package represented the first Trump administration’s most prominent domestic policy initiative.
+If the provisions are extended, keeping tax rates lower, as former President Trump proposes, along with other prospective tax cuts his campaign put forward, lower tax collections could ignite new federal budget deficit concerns, also potentially driving bond yields higher.
+To this point, the Trump campaign hasn’t specified how to address deficit concerns, although it has raised the possibility of additional tariffs on imported goods as a method of boosting revenues (more on tariffs below).2

-Tariffs, particularly placed on Chinese goods, have emerged as another issue.
+Tariffs, particularly those placed on Chinese goods, have emerged as a significant policy matter.
 During his term as President, Trump implemented tariffs, and President Biden continued most of them and recently added more tariffs, reflecting a move away from previous free trade policies.
-Both are likely to pursue fiscal stimulus policies to boost the economy, although likely with different combinations of tax incentives and higher spending.
+Trump has discussed the possibility of implementing far more sweeping tariffs, but details remain sketchy.

 An old saying goes that “elections have consequences.”
 But how do those results influence capital markets?
 And what are the potential ramifications for you as an investor?
 To better address this question, U.S. Bank investment strategists studied market data from the past 75 years and identified patterns that repeated themselves during election cycles.